CoreMedia/coremedia-globallink-connect-integration/website/dev/release/steps/06-update-documentation.md

 The documentation below `website/` comes in two parts.
-While `website/dev/` contains documentation related to this repository (like this section here), `website/docs/` contains the documentation for using the CoreMedia GlobalLink Connect Integration.
+While `website/dev/` contains documentation related to this repository (like this section here), `website/docs/` contains the documentation for using the CoreMedia GlobalLink Connect Cloud Integration.
 This section is about updating the latter.

 :::info INFO: Auto-Deployment of Documentation
 The documentation is deployed to an extra branch `gh-pages`.
 It is generated